curl/curl/docs/cmdline-opts/url.md

 options.

 **WARNING**: On Windows, particular `file://` accesses can be converted to network accesses by the operating system.
-Beware!
+Beware.